-An instrument for cutting grooves in wood, still more ingeniously contrived than that of the treehopper, was first observed by Vallisnieri, an eminent Italian naturalist, in a four-winged fly, most appropriately denominated by M. Reaumur the saw-fly (Tenthredo), of which many sorts are indigenous to Great Britain.
+An instrument for cutting grooves in wood, still more ingeniously contrived than that of the tree-hopper, was first observed by Vallisnieri, an eminent Italian naturalist, in a four-winged fly, most appropriately denominated by M. Réaumur the saw-fly (Tenthredo), of which many sorts are indigenous to Great Britain.
 The grubs from which those flies originate are indeed but too well known, as they frequently strip our rose, gooseberry, raspberry, and red currant trees of their leaves, and are no less destructive to birch, alder, and willows; while turnips and wheat suffer still more seriously by their ravages.
-These grubs may readily be distinguished from the caterpillars of moths and butterflies, by having from sixteen to twenty-eight feet, by which they usually hang to the leaf they feed on, while they coil up the hinder part of their body in a spiral ring.
+These grubs may readily be distinguished from the caterpillars of moths and butterflies by having from sixteen to twenty-eight feet, by which they usually hang to the leaf they feed on, while they coil up the hinder part of their body in a spiral ring.
 The perfect flies are distinguished by four transparent wings; and some of the most common have a flat body of a yellow or orange colour, while the head and shoulders are black.

-In order to see the ovipositor to which we shall for the present turn our chief attention, a female sawfly must be taken, and her belly gently pressed, when a narrow slit will be observed to open at some distance from the anus, and a short, pointed, and somewhat curved body, of a brown colour and horny substance, will be protruded.
-The curved plates which form the sides of the slit, are the termination of the sheath, in which the instrument lies concealed till it is wanted by the insect.
-The appearance of this instrument, however, and its singular structure, cannot be well understood without the aid of a microscope.
+In order to see the ovipositor, to which we shall for the present turn our chief attention, a female saw-fly must be taken, and her belly gently pressed, when a narrow slit will be observed to open at some distance from the apex, and a short, pointed, and somewhat curved body, of a brown colour and horny substance, will be protruded.

-a, Ovipositor of Saw-fly, protruded from its Sheath, magnified.
+a, Ovipositor of Saw-fly, protruded from its sheath, magnified.